quadrimegistus/predetermination/README.md

 [Library of Babel](https://libraryofbabel.info/)

-This links to a user friendly implementation of the interactive technology depicted in the aforementioned 3rd Party video.
+This links to a user friendly implementation of the interactive technology depicted in the aforementioned 3rd Party video, but broken for the divine use case.

 [Limitations of Current Implementation](https://github.com/quadrimegistus/predetermination/blob/main/Limitations%20of%20Current%20Implementation.png)